samuelnz2648/capstone/README.md

 - User Registration and Login
 - Create, Read, Update, and Delete (CRUD) operations for todo lists and tasks
+- User-specific todos (each user can only see and manage their own todos)
 - User authentication with JSON Web Tokens (JWT)
 - Responsive user interface
 - Unit testing for both backend and frontend